 and by the fact that $\frac{\w'}{\w_n}<B$ and $\e\ll\w_0$,

 so

 In conclusion, up to an approximation, $\exp(it\bT_1)\{\hf_n\}_{n=0}^N\in \tilde{\cW}\otimes\tilde{\cS}$.

-We can give two justifications to the assumption that the support of $F$ is bounded from above in slope variable.
+We can give two justifications to the assumption that the support of $F$ is bounded from above in the slope variable.
 First, note that if $\hs$ is supported in $[\w_0,\infty)$, and $\hf$ is supported in $(0,\w'_K)$, then $F(z\w,\w)=\hf\otimes\hs(z\w,\w)$ is zero for any slope $z>B=\frac{\w'_K}{\w_0}$.
 In practice, a small band of low frequencies of $\hs$ can be filtered out, and saved separately, prior to the implementation of the method.
 Alternatively, the support of $\hf\otimes\hs$ on high slopes can be filtered out using a $scale$-pass filter, and saved separately as a ``father wavelet'' component.
-This can be seen by formula (\ref{eq:wav_slope}) of the wavelet-Plancherel transform.

-Last, the addition of two spline sequences is also a spline sequence, with at most twice the number of nodes.
+Last, the addition of two spline sequences is also a spline sequence, with at most twice the number of knots.
 This shows that the model is invariant under the search operations.
-Note as well that the computational complexity of each of the above operations is linear in the overall number of nodes.
+Note as well that the computational complexity of each of the above operations is linear in the overall number of knots.